Course Outline

 Goal:

-The goal of this task is for you to analyse one child’s responses to a range of English assessment tasks and then design an appropriate teaching and learning sequence.
+The goal of this task is for you to analyse one child’s responses to a range of English assessment tasks and then design an appropriate teaching and learning sequence for that child.

 You will assess the child’s strengths and weaknesses according to the specific assessment tasks and then apply your understanding of language theory and teaching strategies (Tasks 1 & 2) to propose a future teaching plan for the student.